maplibre/maplibre.github.io/content/news/2024-10-30-maplibre-newsletter-october-2024/index.md

 # MapLibre Newsletter - October 2024

-We’re delighted to begin the November newsletter with a gracious and hearty Thank You to Meta for their unwavering support as a sponsor of MapLibre in 2024!
+We’re delighted to begin the October newsletter with a gracious and hearty Thank You to Meta for their unwavering support as a sponsor of MapLibre in 2024!
 We look forward to what is to come.

 <a href="https://www.meta.com/">
 <img src="Meta.png" width="100%"/>